muratk5n/thirdwave/en/README.md

 ---

-"Universal Hydrogen to make $254m investment in New Mexico manufacturing hub..
+H2 View: "Universal Hydrogen to make $254m investment in New Mexico manufacturing hub..
 New Mexico is set to be the heart of Universal Hydrogen’s zero-emissions flight mission"

 ---

-"UK could increase its targets for hydrogen and transition away from Russian fossil fuel and gas reliance"
+H2 View: "UK could increase its targets for hydrogen and transition away from Russian fossil fuel and gas reliance"

 ---

-ABB has been awarded two major contracts by Plug Power Inc. (NASDAQ:
-PLUG).. a leading provider of turnkey solutions for the global green hydrogen economy, to provide the electrical systems for two new hydrogen plants in North America, set to collectively produce 60 tons of green hydrogen per day.
+H2 View: "ABB has been awarded two major contracts by Plug Power Inc. (NASDAQ: PLUG).. a leading provider of turnkey solutions for the global green hydrogen economy, to provide the electrical systems for two new hydrogen plants in North America, set to collectively produce 60 tons of green hydrogen per day"

 ---